ProgrammingMuffin/emo/README.md

-# emo
+### emo player

-This is basically related to my mini project.
+#### This is basically related to my mini project.

+It is an emotion based music player that uses Haar-Cascade classifier to detect facial emotions and picks a song from the database and plays it.

 whatever code I've written for the front-end and back-end for the web based stuff, is present here..